wp-plugins/login-and-out/readme.txt

 Tested up to: 2.9.1
 Stable:2.0.0

 Adds a user friendly tool to make login/logout easy.
-Can be used as a widget orinserted into your site's PHP.
+Can be used as a widget or inserted into your site's PHP.
 Compatible WP 2.7+.
 Available in English, French, Spanish, Dutch, Norwegian and Persian.

 == Description ==